ibm-cloud-docs/power-iaas/network-architecture.md

 # Network architecture
 {: #network-reference-architecture}

 Use the following graphics to better understand the {{site.data.keyword.powerSysShort}} network architecture.
+This is currently not an exhaustive list of the {{site.data.keyword.powerSysShort}} connection methods.
 {: shortdesc}

 ## Private SSL connection